Neema-2016/PHP-Constants/index.md

 The define() function is what we use when creating it.
 Three parameters are passed to it and these are:
  1. Name: This references to what you call your defined constant.
  2. Value: The value that is attached to the constant name.
- 3. case insensitive: Which is optional as a passed parameter and implies that a constant is case-insensitive.
+ 3. case_insensitive: This is optional as a passed parameter and implies that a constant is case-insensitive.
 This parameter has two values: *True* and *False*.
 The default value for this parameter is **false** implying the constant being case-sensitive and **true** if case-insensitive.
 > Remember constant names are always written in uppercase when defining and accessing their values.
 Therefore, when this parameter is set to *true*, you could write it in lowercase when accessing its value.
 Soon we will see this statement making better sense.

 Below is the syntax used: